liviualexandrubobocu/hel.language/README.md

 ### Interactive Dialogue

-hel.language supports interactive dialogues, enabling the agent to ask clarifying questions to complete a task.
+HEL language supports interactive dialogues, enabling the agent to ask clarifying questions to complete a task.
 For example:

 ```
 User: Book a table at an Italian restaurant for tonight.